Foods You Should Not Feed Your Chickens

 What Foods Are Poisonous to Chickens

-While this is obviously not a comprehensive list, these are some of the most commonly encountered foods that can be poisonous to your flock.
+While this is obviously not a comprehensive list, the following foods are some of the most commonly encountered leftover food and scraps that can be poisonous to your flock.

 Apple Seeds